 Transcutaneous Electrical Nerve Stimulation (TENS)

-As one of of the most effective pain-relief treatments for TMD, TENS uses low-power electrical currents to relax facial muscles and jaw joints.
+As one of the most effective pain-relief treatments for TMD, TENS uses low-power electrical currents to relax facial muscles and jaw joints.
 This can be done with at-home or dentist office treatments.

 Radio Wave Therapy